canpekdemir/pdf-generator/README.md

 # pdf-generator

-This project helps you to create pdf files from html content dynamically.
+This project helps you to create pdf files from html content.
 It also clears any html errors and does not corrupt for non-english alphabet characters.

 This project uses jtidy and core-renderer as dependency libraries. core-renderer uses old itext dependency 2.0.8